guythetechie/functional-csharp/README.md

 # Functional C#

 A minimal set of functional programming classes for C#.
-Copy any class you need directly into your project — no NuGet package will be provided, and no external depencies are required.
+Copy any class you need directly into your project.
+No NuGet package will be provided, and no external dependencies are required.
 For more robust and feature-rich libraries, see [LanguageExt](https://github.com/louthy/language-ext) or [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).

 > **Note:** Null checks are intentionally omitted; we rely on the compiler’s nullable reference type analysis for safety.